rorywilliamhayes/mosey/README.md

 2. Once you have the changes that you want begin testing your changes first in a development environment, the QA environmnet, then UAT environment.
 All down stream testing on the application should be approved by the relevent stakeholders and application owners/qa team before you can move on to the next environment and eventurally production.

 3. If all testing has worked and there are no issues you can orangise the deployment to production/live database.
-When deploying the changes find a maintience window when there will be no user activity.
+When deploying the changes find a maintience prevent users connecting and accidently making changes to tables you might be altering. window when there will be no user activity.
 When doing this start by taking a pre deployment database backup.
+Deploy your changes.
+Do a few sanity checks then close the maintaince.